dm13450/dirichletprocess/cran-comments.md

 ## Changes
 In this version I have:

-* Changed the MhParameterProposal function signature to be consistent.
+* Updated the log likelihood function

 ## Test environments